Skip to Content Top

 How Long Do You Lose Your License for a DUI in Oklahoma?

 In Oklahoma, the length of your driver’s license suspension will depend on the number of prior DUI convictions you have on your record.
-DUI penalties are “enhanceable,” which means they can increase with each subsequent conviction.
+DUI penalties are "enhanceable," meaning they can increase with each subsequent conviction.
 However, it is important to remember that you can face enhanced penalties for DUI even if your prior DUI conviction is from another state.

 Here is an overview of the license suspension periods for DUI in Oklahoma: